Browse frequently asked Cohen Honors College questions by topic.

 The main difference between Honors courses and regular courses isn't workload but the approach taken to the material.
 The typical Honors course takes a more participatory approach to learning - less lecture, more discussion.
 Most Honors courses are smaller in size than regular courses – Honors seminars are capped at 15 students..

-There are five ways to earn an honors distinction on one’s transcript or diploma.
+There are multiple ways to earn an honors distinction on one’s transcript or diploma.
 Most Honors students start by working toward the Emory Lindquist Honors Scholar distinction, a 12 credit-hour track that combines Honors general education courses with academic research and creative activity.

 Statistics show that Honors students earn higher grades in their Honors courses than in their regular courses.